minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in Minnesota

-It may also indicate if the offense is a petty misdemeanor, misdemeanor, or gross misdemeanor and if this is up to the offender's third violation.
+It may also indicate if the offense is a petty misdemeanor, misdemeanor, or gross misdemeanor, and if this is the offender's third violation.
 If any on-site tests were given, they may be noted as well.
-The officer may append his name, ID number, agency and record the date the ticket was issued.
+The officer may append his name, ID number, and agency and record the date the ticket was issued.
 If the "Endangering Life/Property" checkbox is marked, a court appearance is required, and a court date may be included.
 If a court date is not noted on the ticket, then a notice to appear may be sent to the address provided on the citation.
 It is your responsibility to ensure the court has your current address.
 The ticket's reverse side may contain information about responding to citations and should be strictly adhered to.

 What to Do When You Get a Traffic Ticket in Minnesota?